dhaval-28/MechaCar_Statistical_Analysis/README.md

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 * **For all manufacturing lots in total** : total variance is 62 which is less than 100 pounds.
 So it does mee the specification.
-* **Each lot individually** Lot 3 has variance of 170 which exceed 100.
+* **Each lot individually** Lot 3 has variance of 170 which exceeds 100.
 So it does not meet the specifications.

 ### Deliverable 3 -  T-Test on Suspension Coils